-- Building for Life 12 - Planning for Place (CABE) - Optional Building Regulations Standard M4(2) http://planningguidance.planningportal.gov.uk/blog/guidance/housing-optional-technical-standards/ - Joint [Merseyside and Halton] Waste Local Plan 2013 (the 'Waste Local Plan') - Building for Life 12 - Planning for Place (CABE) - Joint [Merseyside and Halton] Waste Local Plan 2013 (the 'Waste Local Plan')
+- Building for Life 12 - Planning for Place (CABE) - Optional Building Regulations Standard M4(2) http://planningguidance.planningportal.gov.uk/blog/guidance/housing-optional-technical-standards/ - Joint [Merseyside and Halton] Waste Local Plan 2013 (the 'Waste Local Plan')

-- 10.10 Places are defined by their local character.
+10.10 Places are defined by their local character.
 It is important that all development in Sefton takes into account the best of local character, and does not reproduce existing poor design.
-Planning permission should be refused for development of poor design that fails to take the opportunities available for improving the character and quality of an area and the way it functions (National Planning Policy Framework, paragraph 64).
+Planning permission should be refused for development of poor design that fails to take the opportunities available for

+- improving the character and quality of an area and the way it functions (National Planning Policy Framework, paragraph 64).
 Sefton has many diverse and distinctive areas.
 These are set out in 'Settlement Character Plans' which form part of the Design Supplementary Planning Guidance and in Conservation Area Appraisals. - 10.11 Major developments and new neighbourhoods must be designed to have a real sense of quality and identity.
 They should be integrated with the adjacent settlement and street patterns and land uses and have good connections by all means of transport (including walking and cycling) to local services and facilities including places of work, schools and health facilities, and other facilities see policy EQ3 Accessibility. - 10.12 Generally development should be designed with high quality, attractive frontages onto public spaces.